Black, Starr & Frost: Products

 Throughout its history, Marquand and Co. created silver products, including helmet-shaped gravy boats from 1833-39, as well as full-service tea sets.
 Many of their pieces are in the collections of the Metropolitan Museum of Art, as well as Savannah's Telfair Museums.
 In 1851, Ball, Black & Company displayed a pure gold four-piece tea service at the Crystal Palace exhibition.
 Black Starr & Frost was one of five jewelers invited to exhibit at the New York World's Fair in 1939; they chose to display two jewel-encrusted Mystery Clocks – the only square-faced Mystery Clock in the world and the “Tree of Knowledge of Good and Evil”.
 In 2012, it sold the Archduke Joseph Diamond, a 76-carat, D-color, internally flawless diamond, the largest D color internally flawless Golconda diamond in the world for $21.5 million at Christie's Geneva Magnificent Jewels auction, setting three world records for the sale of a colorless diamond.
 In 2015, the firm designed and crafted The Empress: a $4.5 million necklace which features 30 untreated Burmese sapphires totaling 11.9 carats; 34 oval diamonds, weighing 10.56 carats; and 404 round diamonds totaling 82.61 carats – all set in platinum.

 Notable awards, medals, and trophies made by Black, Starr & Frost throughout its history include the Gillmore Medal (1863), Kearny Cross (1863), key for the ceremonial opening of the New York Public Library (1911), the Astor Cup (1915), and the silver platter for the Davis Cup (1921).

 Clients

-During the mid-to-late 19th century and the Gilded Age, Black, Starr & Frost became known for serving some prominent American families, including the Rockefellers, Vanderbilts, Carnegies, and Guggenheims.
+During the 19th century, the company's clients included members of the Rockefeller, Vanderbilt, Carnegie, and Guggenheim families.
 In 1859, the company provided more than $100,000 in pearls and diamonds to the bride Frances Amelia Bartlett as a gift from the groom Don Esteban Santa Cruz de Oviedo in the “Diamond Wedding” at St. Patrick's Cathedral.
 Ball, Black & Company received an order for more than $12,000 of jewelry and silverware from Edward, Prince of Wales.
 At the time of Abraham Lincoln's assassination in 1865, his wife Mary Todd Lincoln owed $64,000 to the firm, equivalent to $11 million today.
 In 1917, Black, Starr & Frost sold a diamond necklace for $200,000 to stage star Peggy Hopkins Joyce, the inspiration for Lorelei Lee in the 1925 novel Gentlemen Prefer Blondes.
 In 1928, it sold her the 127-carat Portuguese Diamond for $373,000.